Acs1987/mcp-workshop-dotnet/docs/01-monkey-app.md

 1. Enter the following prompt to get the list of monkeys.

     ```text
-    Get me a list of monkeys that are available and display them in a table with their details.
+    #monkeymcp Get me a list of monkeys that are available and display them in a table with their details.
     ```

 1. Enter the following prompt to get an idea of data model for a monkey.